Easy Corn Chowder Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-This fresh Corn Chowder is loaded with sweet summer corn and tender potatoes in a creamy, flavor-packed corn stock.
-It’s my base recipe for all corn chowder variations, and it’s so simple, easy, and delicious that I’m positive you love it and will make it often!
+This fresh Corn Chowder Recipe is packed with sweet summer corn, tender potatoes, and crispy bacon in a creamy, flavor-packed corn stock.
+It's my base recipe for all corn chowder variations, and it's so simple, easy, and delicious that I'm confident you'll love it and make it often!

 It keeps well in the refrigerator and is perfect for summer when sweet corn is ripe in the field.
-But it’s also easy to make in the cool months with frozen or canned corn too!
+But it's also easy to make in the cool months with frozen or canned corn, too!
+For another creamy, hearty option, try my Chicken Potato Chowder."

-If you love fish chowder, this corn chowder recipe will surely become a new favorite.
-It’s a favorite soup that is perfect for entertaining on cool summer nights.
+If you love fish chowder, this potato corn chowder will surely become a new favorite.
+It's summer comfort food, much like my winter favorite creamy Irish potato soup recipe, perfect for summer enjoyment!

 This soup is one of the easiest chowders you can make.
 And so extremely versatile!
-If you want to add bacon, like in our Farmers’ Market Corn Chowder, along with lots of in-season vegetables, this recipe works!
+If you want to add bacon, as in our Farmers' Market Corn Chowder, along with lots of in-season vegetables, this recipe is perfect!
 If you want to add curry powder with the onion and finish with coconut milk, this recipe works for that too!

-I love base recipes where I can experiment and add any ingredients I find hiding in the refrigerator or pantry.
-This is one of those, and it’s a soup recipe I make often when fresh corn is abundant!
-This corn chowder has the richness of Potato Soup but with sweet and tender corn.
+I love base recipes that allow me to experiment and add any ingredients I find hiding in the refrigerator or pantry.
+This is one of those, and it's a soup recipe I make often when fresh corn is abundant!

-The ingredients are simple and few, often stapes you will already have on hand.
-Here’s a quick list of what you will need for this simple pot of soup.
+The ingredients are simple and few, often staples you will already have on hand.
+Here's a quick list of what you will need for this simple pot of soup.

 - Corn: Fresh corn on the cob is best, as you can use the cobs to make flavorful corn stock.

-- Potatoes: I’m using russet potatoes because I like that they break down a bit in the chowder, but waxy potatoes, like Yukon gold potatoes, are equally delicious and sometimes preferred in chowder.
+- Potatoes: I'm using russet potatoes because I like that they break down a bit in the chowder; however, waxy potatoes, such as Yukon Gold potatoes, are equally delicious and sometimes preferred in chowder.

-- Onion: When slightly caramelized, this aromatic adds critical flavor to this soup recipe.
+- Onion + Carrots + Celery: When slightly caramelized, this aromatic trio adds critical flavor to this soup recipe.

 - Milk and Cream: Adds a creamy richness at the end of cooking.
 Whole milk or cream will give the best texture and creaminess, but use your preferred milk, whether dairy or non-dairy.